Mounika-ala/Banking-System/README.md

 # Banking-System
-We can transfer money to other user's, can able to see the user details and can also able to see the transactions history.
+We can transfer money to other user's, can able to see the user details and can history.